tallforasmurf/CHIP8IDE/readme.md

 * [Mastering CHIP-8](http://mattmik.com/files/chip8/mastering/chip8.html), an essay by Matthew Mikolay, has a good technical description of the CHIP-8 but omits the SCHIP features.

-* [Matthew Mikolay's Retrocomputing page](http://mattmik.com/retro.html) has documents, some program sources, and PDF copies of  all issues of the fanzine *VIPer*.
+* [Matthew Mikolay's Retrocomputing page](http://mattmik.com/retro.html) has useful documents, some program sources, and PDF copies of  all issues of the fanzine *VIPer*.

-* [*VIPer* issue 1](http://www.mattmik.com/files/viper/Volume1Issue01.pdf) has a lengthy review of the CHIP-8 instructions with a tutorial.
+* [*VIPer* issue 1](https://archive.org/details/viper_1_02) has a lengthy review of the CHIP-8 instructions with a tutorial.

 There are many CHIP-8 emulators to be found around the internet.
 Writing one is a favorite project for people studying computer science.
 I have seen several of these, but in creating CHIP8IDE I have taken explanations, ideas, and some code from following: